Early Career Innovation Award

 - Two letters of recommendation that evaluate and appraise the nominee's accomplishments and which describe the nature of the innovation and its relevance.

 - A brief summary, no longer than four pages double spaced, of the professional’s work to include the area of focus, the innovative approach, the results or outcome, and the significance.

 All nomination packages must be submitted electronically according to the following specifications:

 - Page Limits – The entire nomination package must not exceed 20 pages total.
 This include letters of nomination or recommendation and publication lists.
-This includes anonymous letters of support sent to ESA separately, please factor in these letters into the package length.
-Packages over 20 pages will not be considered.

 - Only the following file formats will be accepted: PDF, TIF graphic files, or JPG graphic files.
 Please make sure scanned images can be clearly read on a computer screen.